Road to Greater Independence

 Expectations

-What are the expectations of the student or the parent regarding driver's education?
-Certain students (and their parents) believe that just because they have celebrated their sixteenth birthday now must chase a driver's license because of what "society" expects, when in reality it would be more appropriate to wait several months or several years.
-Let's set realistic Expectations.
+What are the expectations of the student or the parent regarding driver’s education?
+Certain students (and their parents) believe that just because they have celebrated their sixteenth birthday, they must now pursue a driver’s license because of what “society” expects, when in reality, it would be more appropriate to wait several months or even several years.
+Let’s set realistic Expectations.

 Executive Functioning

-Executive Functioning is how every one of us does everything in every dimension of our lives.
-Learn and understand the basics that contribute to Executive Functioning to better instruct your student.
+Executive Functioning is how each of us does everything in every dimension of our lives.
+Learn the basics of Executive Functioning to better instruct your student.

 Education